My openclaw setup for generating weekly newsletters

 └── newsletter_template.html

-Text "Generate newsletter" for an immediate text-based grouping of shared items.
-No web search delay, just a quick pulse check.
+Text "generate newsletter" for an immediate text-based grouping of collected items.
+No web search, no git, no file generation — just a quick pulse check of what's been saved so far.

 Hugo Integration